The Baby Budget

 What is your dream luxury item?
 Designer shoes, a sportscar… how about a baby?
 She will be your pride and joy, but she certainly comes with a hefty price tag.
 According to the Department of Agriculture, the cost of raising a child from birth to age 18 for a middle-income, two-parent family averages around $226,920.
 Just one year of child-rearing expense can cost as much as $13,830 for a child in a two-child, married-couple family in the middle-income group.
 Time for a baby budget.

 So money management should be one of the first lessons for parents, well before baby makes his or her appearance in the world.
-The good news is that the financial impact of children can be reduced with planning.
+The good news is that the financial impact of children can be reduced by planning a baby budget.

 Make A Plan